vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 ### Nested Scopes

-Nested scopes should also be collected by its parent scope.
-And when the parent scope get disposed, all its descendant scopes will also be stopped.
+Nested scopes should also be collected by their parent scope.
+And when the parent scope gets disposed, all its descendant scopes will also be stopped.

 ```ts
 const scope = new EffectScope()